-Group Project
+Group Projects

 Students will work in groups of approximately three individuals to design a training program for a fictional athlete or group of athletes.
 Each group will turn in (a) a training calendar and (b) a written justification of the training calendar to Dr. Miller.
-Group projects will be due by 8 AM CST on Monday December 8.
+Each group will also present their training program to the class.
+These presentations will last approximately 10 min.
+If you are absent from class for 'unexcused reasons' the day on which your group is presenting, then you will receive a grade of zero.
 More details about the requirements for the Group Projects will be given in class.